Botanical Theatre ... where magic happens!

 In 1989, her nine year non profit EARTHBOOK Project began.
 It contained Earthlore: a national poetry competition urging youth to write about solutions for world peace.
 In 1994, Alison was awarded a World Health Organization Healthy Cities Award for contributions to Youth, Arts & Environment.
 During & beyond this time, the artist gained her Bachelor and Masters degrees in Creative Arts from the University of Wollongong (1995) and created The ALIGHT program.
 A year later, her art performance, celebrating indigenous culture, was enacted in Yiribana in the Art Gallery of New South Wales.

 In 1999, The ALIGHT Journal was published by Alison and launched at the New Children's Hospital Westmead; proceeds benefiting its Adolescent Medicine Unit.
 The artist received uplifting letters and contributions for the Journal from inspiring individuals around the globe.
-Including Edmund Capon, Peter Gabriel, Diana Princess of Wales, Giorgio Armani, Robin Williams, Mandawuy Yunupingu, Desmond Tutu, Her Majesty Queen Elizabeth II, Sir David Attenborough, and His Holiness the 14th Dalai Lama personally contributed his Message for Peace to Alison's international edition of the journal.
+Including Edmund Capon, Peter Gabriel, Diana Princess of Wales, Giorgio Armani, Robin Williams, Mandawuy Yunupingu, Desmond Tutu, Her Majesty Queen Elizabeth II and Sir David Attenborough.
+His Holiness the 14th Dalai Lama personally contributed his Message for Peace to Alison's international edition of the journal.
 It precedes an inspiring Foreword written by Midnight Oil frontman and conservationist, Peter Garrett AM.

 Between 1990 and 2006, Alison freelanced as a journalist, ran her ALIGHT (Arts Learning Inspiring Growth Healing & Tolerance) program and was contracted by the Government's Landcare & Environment Action program as a Communications Trainer responsible for literacy & arts development for challenged youth.

 In 2008, after committing to a gruelling schedule developing her own visual arts practice, Alison began exhibiting her artwork in galleries around Australia.
 Award nominations followed with the artist gaining international recognition and overseas representation in New York.